-- (a) The annual subscription for the various categories of membership shall be fixed by a General Meeting of the Members and shall become due and payable at such time and on such terms (including requiring payment in full or by instalments) as the Committee in its absolute discretion, directs.
-In the absence of such a direction by the Committee by 1 June, the annual subscription as fixed by a General Meeting of Members shall become due and payable on 1 June. - (b) Should a General Meeting of the Members fail, in respect of any financial year, to fix the annual subscriptions, then the annual subscription (inclusive of GST) for that financial year shall be, for each category of membership, the annual subscription for the respective category of membership in the preceding financial year increased by the increase in the Consumer Price Index for Melbourne All Groups in the preceding twelve-month period. - (c) In the case of a Full Member who has been such a Member continuously for at least 25 years, the Committee may in its absolute discretion upon having satisfied itself that the Full Member is suffering actual financial hardship reduce the annual subscription for the Full Member to such amount as it thinks fit for such period as the Committee deems appropriate.
+If the proposed annual subscription increase for the various categories of membership shall be greater than the Consumer Price Index for Melbourne All Groups fixed by a General Meeting of the Members and shall become due and payable at such time and on such terms (including requiring payment in full or by instalments) as the Committee in its absolute discretion, directs.
+In the absence of such a direction by the Committee by 1 June, the annual subscription as fixed by a General Meeting of Members shall become due and payable on 1 June.

+(b) In the case of a Full Member who has been such a Member continuously for at least 25 years, the Committee may in its absolute discretion upon having satisfied itself that the Full Member is suffering actual financial hardship reduce the annual subscription for the Full Member to such amount as it thinks fit for such period as the Committee deems appropriate.